 Pine Apple is a tiny town located in the state of Alabama.
-With a population of 134 people and just one neighborhood, Pine Apple is the 395th largest community in Alabama.
-Pine Apple has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 130 people and just one neighborhood, Pine Apple is the 395th largest community in Alabama.
+Much of the housing stock in Pine Apple was built prior to World War II, making it one of the older and more historic towns in the country.

 Pine Apple is a decidedly white-collar town, with fully 93.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pine Apple is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Pine Apple who work in management occupations (37.50%), office and administrative support (12.50%), and personal care services (8.33%).

-Overall, Pine Apple’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pine Apple’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pine Apple has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pine Apple a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.